fahr-khadija/RISC-V-HDP/README.md

    ###  C code implementation
    Design c code on Godbolt
  #### (a) Counter
+ this is a C code for a simple counter.

  #### (b) Matrix-Multiplication
 this is a C code for matrix multiplication.
 It  multiplies two 4x4 matrices and displays the result along with the total time taken for the multiplication.